mbouzi/redddit_mlbaquerizo/README.md

 ## Getting started:

 * Clone or download this repository.
-Locate the config.js file in the src directory and replace the placeholders with your Reddit API credentials.
 * run `npm install` and `npm start`
 * run `npm test` to run unit tests on components
 * Enjoy.